-Must have a Social Security Number.
+Must have a Social Security number.

-Male students are required to be registered with Selective Service to be eligible for federal financial aid funds.
-(A male student does not have to register if the student is below the age of 18, or was born before January 1, 1960.)
+Must be registered with Selective Service (applies to male students only) to be eligible for federal financial aid funds (a male student does not have to register if he is below the age of 18, or was born before January 1, 1960).